danludwig/AutoAutoMapper/README.md

     AutoAutoMapper.AutoProfiler.RegisterProfiles();

 By default, this will scan the assembly where it is called from.
 For small projects with only one assembly, this is all you need.
 However if you have `AutoMapper.Profile` classes defined in a different assembly, or spread across multiple assemblies, you can use the `RegisterProfiles()` overloads that take `Assembly` arguments.
-One overlaod allows you to pass each assembly as a separate argument:
+One overload allows you to pass each assembly as a separate argument:

     AutoAutoMapper.AutoProfiler.RegisterProfiles(
         Assembly.GetAssembly(typeof(SomeProfileClassInAssemblyA)),